Explore A Couple’s Porch Renovation—Just in Time for Fall

 After the peel-and-stick flooring fiasco, we decided to go ahead and hire the work out.
 We ended up not hiring a contractor, and instead shopped around ourselves.
 We went through Home Depot for the countertops, appliances, plumbing, and subway tile backsplash, and we were so pleased with the work!

 We hired an incredible husband/wife painting team to repaint our cabinets, and found an awesome local flooring company to do the floors.
 We had a wonderful experience with each and every person and company we worked with!
 Our cabinets look like brand new white cabinets, it’s amazing!
-They ended up spraying them instead of hand-rolling, and it really looks (and feels) like we installed new cabinets (for so much less!).
+The [painting team] ended up spraying them instead of hand-rolling, and it really looks (and feels) like we installed new cabinets (for so much less!).

 The businesses and companies we worked with made it smooth and efficient.
-The only frustration was having to repaint the kitchen again, so make sure you test and area and really look at it under different lighting before you go painting the entire space!
+The only frustration was having to repaint the kitchen again, so make sure you test an area and really look at it under different lighting before you go painting the entire space!
 Also, always go a few shades lighter than you think you want.

 Our pre-existing breakfast nook that I never used until the renovation.
 I never wanted to sit there before, because I would just look around me and then over at the kitchen and feel overwhelmed by all that needed to be done.